sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/readme.md

 **How do we do that?**

 1. Go step by step through the [Express "Hello World"](http://expressjs.com/starter/hello-world.html) instructions.
-2. Go step by step through the [Mongoose Quick Start](http://mongoosejs.com/docs/3.5.x/docs/index.html) instructions
+2. Go step by step through the **the first three steps** of the [Mongoose Quick Start](http://mongoosejs.com/docs/3.5.x/docs/index.html) instructions
 3. Take a look at [my solution](https://github.com/awhit012/mongoose-express-demo) if you need help.